Dear Language, I Guess I’m Just Not That Into You: Notes on Being the Worst Student Ever

 ETA: My lovely assistants at work ran out and bought me these before class today (and obsessively kept my coffee mug full of piping hot water, left I become chilled and die during the lesson).
 Bless.

-15 thoughts on “Dear Language, I Guess I’m Just Not That Into You: Notes on Being the Worst Student Ever”
+15 responses to “Dear Language, I Guess I’m Just Not That Into You: Notes on Being the Worst Student Ever”

 and I love that video in the middle. that is so great. your posts are a good reality check for me.